Ewpratten/blender_scripts/README.md

 - "Pre-flight" Checklist system
   - Runs automated unit tests on your scenes and attempts to fix any issues found
   - DCC-agnostic
+- Camera Picker
+  - For working in scenes with multiple cameras
+- Material presets
+  - Quickly load various color palettes into your material set

 ## Using with Blender